Introduction to GPU programming models

 • 20 min teaching

-• 0 min exercises
+• 10 min discussion

 Standard C++/Fortran

-Programs written in standard C++ and Fortran languages can now take advantage of NVIDIA GPUs without depending of any external library.
+Programs written in standard C++ and Fortran languages can now take advantage of NVIDIA GPUs without depending on any external library.
 This is possible thanks to the NVIDIA SDK suite of compilers that translates and optimizes the code for running on GPUs.
-Guidelines for writing C++ code can be found here while those for Fortran code can be found here.
-The performance of these two approaches is promising as it can be seen in the examples provided in those guidelines.

 Directive-based programming

 A fast and cheap way is to use directive based approaches.
 In this case the existing serial code is annotated with hints which indicate to the compiler which loops and regions should be executed on the GPU.
 In the absence of the API the directives are treated as comments and the code will just be executed as a usual serial code.
-This approach is focused on productivity and easy usage (but to the detriment of performance), and allows employing accelerators with minimum programming effort by adding parallelism to existing code without the need to write accelerator-specific code.
+This approach is focused on productivity and easy usage (but to the possible detriment of performance), and allows employing accelerators with minimal programming effort by adding parallelism to existing code without the need to write accelerator-specific code.
 There are two common ways to program using directives, namely OpenACC and OpenMP.

 OpenACC

 OpenACC is developed by a consortium formed in 2010 with the goal of developing a standard, portable, and scalable programming model for accelerators, including GPUs.
 Members of the OpenACC consortium include GPU vendors, such as NVIDIA and AMD, as well as leading supercomputing centers, universities, and software companies.
-Until recently it was supporting only NVIDIA GPUs, but now there is effort to support more and more devices and architectures.
+Until recently it was supporting only NVIDIA GPUs, but now there is effort to support more devices and architectures.

 OpenMP